maaslalani/Codev/tutorials/python/posts/basic-syntax.md

-#Basic Python Syntax
+# Basic Python Syntax

-###Introduction
+## Introduction

-Python is reknown for having a streamlined syntax that makes it easy to read and write (relative to other programming languages).
+Python is renown for having a streamlined syntax that makes it easy to read and write (relative to other programming languages).

 The programmer can be more focused on getting the logic correct instead of being bogged down in sytanx errors; this makes it a great choice for a first programming language!